Typical Brown Roof Buildup

 In combination with the substrate, the drainage layer controls the water-retention properties of the brown roof.
 The most common type of drainage layer consists of plastic sheets embossed with a pattern of water-retaining cups (sometimes referred to as cupsated membranes).
 Holes are formed in these membranes to allow any excess water to percolate through.
 For most brown roof applications a drainage layer with 20mm cups such as the Oldroyd Xv20 Green Xtra shown in the diagram is specified.
 In unusual situations where a particularly deep substrate layer is required, a drainage layer with a larger cup size may be specified.
 To minimise the environmental impact of the drainage layer it is a good idea to choose a product containing a high percentage of recycled material.
 Single-sized aggregates can also be used to form a drainage layer but have the disadvantage of adding considerably to the weight of the roof.

 A geotextile filter sheet (also known as a separation layer) should be installed between the drainage layer and the brown roof substrate.
-This layer prevents fine particles from the susbtrate collecting in the drainage layer.
+This layer prevents fine particles from the susbtrate collecting in the drainage layer best browser games.
 It is essential to choose a filter layer that is intended for use on brown roofs as geotextile sheets designed for other applications may clog, leading to a reduction in service life.

 Brown Roof Substrate

 Wherever possible, the substrate will consist of soil and spoil collected from the local area.
 This subject is dealt with in more detail on our Brown Roof Habitats page.